Quadratically Constrained Myopic Adversarial Channels: No common randomness

 where the last inequality comes from the following argument.
 Suppose that James has enough power to push the channel output $\vbfy$ to $(\vbfx+\vbfx')/2$ even when $\vbfsz=0$, and that Bob knew that his observation $\vbfy$ is the average of $\vbfx$ and $\vbfx'$\footnote{Notice that there may exist other pairs of codewords with the same average.}.
 In this case, Bob cannot distinguish whether $\vbfx$ or $\vbfx'$ was transmitted and his probability of decoding error is no less than $1/2$.
 Note that, in the myopic case we are considering, Bob's observation $\vbfy=(\vbfx+\vbfx')/2-\vbfsz/2$ also contains a (scaled) random noise component other than the average of two codewords.
 The noise is completely random and independent of everything else, hence it does not provide Bob with any information of $\bfm$ and a decoding error will occur still with probability at least $1/2$.
+However, there is one more caveat.
+The output $ \vbfy $ when $ \vbfx $ was transmitted by Alice and $ \vbfx' $ was sampled by James coincide with the output $ \vbfy' $ when $ \vbfx' $ was transmitted by Alice and $ \vbfx $ was sampled by James.
+If $ \vbfs' $ violates James's power constraint, then Bob immediately knows that the output is not $ \vbfy' $, $ \vbfx $ is the genuine codeword and $ \vbfx' $ is a spoofing codeword.
+Hence, to ensure that Bob is fooled by $ \vbfx $ and $ \vbfx' $, it had better be the case that $ \vbfs' $ satisfies his power constraint as well.